blgcismt/Calculator/README.md

-# In this repository you can find some code I wrote while learining Python.
+# In this repository you can find some code I wrote while learning Python.